 IMS Career Development Award

-The International Myeloma Society is proud to announce the third annual “IMS Career Development Award”.
+The International Myeloma Society is proud to announce the fourth annual “IMS Career Development Award”.
 The IMS anticipates funding grants for young investigators focused on research in the field of plasma cell dyscrasias.

-Eligibility: Applicants should have, or be in the process of completing, a doctoral degree in the field of plasma cell dyscrasias.
-Applicants should not yet be independent researchers and must plan to have a career in the field of plasma-cell dyscrasias.
-Women and underrepresented minorities are particularly encouraged to apply.
-Applicants should not have an existing employment agreement with their host laboratory.
-Applicants should not yet have received NIH funding or its international equivalent.
-Applicants with prior experience in laboratory research are preferred, but previous laboratory experience is not required.
-The proposed research should be in a different laboratory than the home institution, preferably in another country, and either the PI of the home or host institution should be an IMS member.
+The proposed research should be in a different laboratory than the home institution and either the PI of the home or host institution should be an IMS member.
 The applicant should agree to acknowledge IMS as the funding source in any publication or presentation resulting from this funding.
-The applicants should provide a progress report at the end of the funding year and respond to periodic surveys from IMS.
+The applicants should provide a progress report at the mid-point of their project and at the end of the funding year and respond to periodic surveys from IMS.

-Host institution laboratories are limited to one application.
+Host institution laboratories are limited to one application per cycle.

 Application format: The research proposal should be total of 5 pages including figures but not including references and should include the following details: Use 0.5 inch margins, single-spaced, Arial 11 font